isl-org/OpenBot/open-code/src/components/blockly/README.md

    - AutoPilot: This snippet is also available through OpenBot Playground, utilizing data collection, wherein a pre-trained dataset (ML model CIL-Mobile-Cmd) is already integrated.
 Subsequently, the camera fragment is displayed on the screen, initiating the tracking of the captured path.

-   - Point Goal Navigation: The primary objective of this fragment is to reach a designated point through navigation.
-You can configure the forward and left values using the embedded models within it.
+   - Point Goal Navigation: The primary objective of this block is to reach a designated point through navigation.
+You can configure the forward and left values in 3-dimensional view using the navigation models within it.
 When the project is executed on a phone, the point navigation fragment will be displayed on the screen with an Augmented Reality (AR) view.
 Subsequently, the robot will initiate movement until it successfully reaches the goal.

 ###  Advanced Artificial Intelligence(AI):
   OpenBotPlayground comes with some advancements in it and this Advanced Artificial Intelligence(AI)  is another important block inside it.